 You can receive a training award of up to £1,500 to help you get the skills and qualifications you need to boost your CV and land a job.
 You can train while you are job hunting or you can go on courses to get the skills you need even if you plan to become self employed eventually.

 You are able to split the funding between multiple courses/qualifications (up to a maximum of £1500.00) and it can even help towards the costs of travelling to the courses, overnight accommodation (where appropriate), childcare and extra support.

 Support under the ReAct scheme is available for individuals who:

-1) Have become unemployed on or since 1 January 2020 as a result of redundancy, are currently unemployed, and who have not been in continuous employment for 6 weeks or more between the date they were made redundant and the date of the ReAct grant application
+1) Have become unemployed within the past 12 months as a result of redundancy, are currently unemployed, and who have not been in continuous employment for 6 weeks or more between the date they were made redundant and the date of the ReAct grant application

 2) Are currently under notice of redundancy

-3) have become unemployed for reasons other than redundancy on or since 1 January 2020, are currently unemployed, and who have not been in continuous employment for 6 weeks or more between the date of unemployment and the date of the ReAct grant application
+3) have become unemployed for reasons other than redundancy within the past 12 months, are currently unemployed, and who have not been in continuous employment for 6 weeks or more between the date of unemployment and the date of the ReAct grant application

 4) Have not undertaken any publicly funded training since being made redundant or unemployed, including the work-based learning suite of programmes such as an apprenticeship

 Contact us and we will put you in contact with one of our ReAct Funding training advisers to discuss your preferred courses in greater detail and outline your next steps.
 If you are then happy to proceed, we will help complete your funding paperwork and be on hand to answer any questions or queries you may have.